-What kind of trice-damned fool chases a fallen star?Star-Chasers haunt the surface in the wake of meteorite impacts, hoping to find and haul away a prize of meteoric iron and other celestial metals.
+What kind of trice-damned fool chases a fallen star?Star-Chasers are a specialized kind of scavenger that haunt the Surface in the wake of meteorite impacts, hoping to find and haul away a prize of meteoric iron and other celestial metals.
 Every year, the Star-Chaser watch the skies above Araea and hope that this time, they'll make it big.

 Meteorite Ticks The things that fall from the skies are not always lifeless.
-Some meteorite contain celestial hitchhikers, known as Meteorite Ticks.
-There dangerous, alien creatures aren't a frequent hazard but enough Star-Chasers go missing every year for there to be good reason for caution.
-It isn't certain how many die by mauling of the Meteorite Ticks, but they're one of the most popular campfire stories.
+Some meteorite contains celestial hitchhikers, like the Meteorite Ticks.
+These dangerous, alien creatures aren't a frequent hazard, but enough Star-Chasers go missing every year for there to be good reason for caution.
+It isn't certain how many die by mauling of the Meteorite Ticks or other star-spawn, but they're one of the most popular campfire stories.
 Read more about Meteorite TickStar-Chasing is not a common pursuit, but those who do it tend to go all in.
-Star-Chasers need to be good navigator and survivors to make it on the Surface, as well as capable enough to fend off wild beasts and rival chasers.
-Most are fearless, or foolish, almost necessity as they need to be ready to pick up and head out at the first sign of a fresh impact.
-Some dabble in Blight-Tracking with mixed success, while others simply hire the professionals for that part of the job.
+They need to be excellent navigators and survivors to make it on the Surface, as well as capable enough to fend off wild beasts and rival chasers.
+Most are fearless, or foolish, undaunted by the horrors in their way to glory.
+They have to be ready to pick up and head out at the first sign of a fresh impact, often trading preparation for a headstart.
+Some dabble in Blight-Tracking with mixed success, while others hire the professionals for that part of the job.

 Star-Chasers have no real organized structure, but they do tend to work in groups.
-Each is different: some consist of families who have taken to it, while others are band of friends or opportunists and hanger-ons.
+Each band is different: some consist of families who have taken to the business, while others are bands of friends or even Exiled hoping to buy their way back.
 For everyone one veteran Chaser who knows what they are doing, there are ten rookies or enthusiasts.
-But where there is profit, there is people.
+But where there is profit, there are people.
 Small support organizations have begun to form in the settlements in the Outer Shell or on the Surface that cater specifically to Star-Chasers.
-Most are little more than scalpers, hoping to make a profit from the fools heading out into the wasteland in search of fortune but every time a Chasers actually return with some great find, merchant guilds take notice.
+Most are little more than scalpers, hoping to make a profit from the fools heading out into the wasteland in search of fortune.
+But every time a Chasers actually return with some great find, merchant guilds take notice.
 Some organize their own expeditions, lead by Blight-Trackers and well supplied, but such expeditions are rare.

 Becoming a Star-Chaser